nopnop2002/esp-idf-video-streaming/README.md

 This example demonstrates how to:
 - Capture video from a USB camera using the USB Host UVC Dreiver. https://components.espressif.com/components/espressif/usb_host_uvc
-- Stream the video over WiFi by hosting a HTTP server.
+- Stream videos over WiFi using the built-in HTTP server.
 - Supports plugging and unplugging USB cameras.

 This example enumerates the attached camera descriptors, negotiates the selected resolution and FPS, and starts capturing video.